linkprice/MerchantSetup/CPS/README-en.md

         | remote_address |               REMOTE_ADDR                |
         |   user_agent   |             HTTP_USER_AGENT              |

 2. Time to send sales data

     *   When **purchase is completed**, sales data should be sent.
     *   Sales data should be sent in Server to Server way (**If you have to use script or image way to transfer sales data, please contact Linkprice**)

 3. How to set up sending sales data

     *   See sample code and modify it to your development environment.
     *   Sales data should be transfer in json type.
     *   **Do not change name of KEY** and insert value of your sales data.
+    *   Recommend to save value that classify sales_type(PC, MOBILE, IOS, AND, APP) in your order table.
+(If you cannot assort IOS and Android for sales_type, please insert "APP")

     ```javascript
     [